-Upon recommendation of the Department Director that an employee's performance has been above average/satisfactory, an employee receiving less than the maximum rate of base pay within the assigned range for the classification may be given a merit salary adjustment upon approval by the City Manager.
-A full time employee is eligible for this merit upon completion of 6 months service each in Steps 1 and in Step 2 and 1 year service each in Steps 3 through 10. and 4.
-(PPPM 2-2.1b)
+Upon recommendation of the Department Director that an employee's performance has been above average, an employee receiving less than the maximum rate of base pay within the assigned range for the classification may be given a merit salary adjustment upon approval by the City Manager.
+A full time employee is eligible for this adjustment upon completion of 6-months service each in Steps 1 and in Step 2 and one (1) year service each in Steps 3 and 4.